xavierchia/xavierchia.github.io/_posts/2022-05-09-channel-offer-fit.md

 The concept is far too abstract to offer any kind of practical guidance.

 The term product/market fit invokes the picture of founders miraculously discovering what this big diffuse thing called market wants by tweaking their product.
+To test how the "market" responds they make a bunch of diffuse noise by posting on Product Hunt, Twitter, and trying to get some press mentions.
+If that doesn't work out, they change their product and try again.

 What really is the market?
 Is it people?
 Is it businesses?
 Is it something driven by a magical, invisible hand?
 And are we talking about the one big, universal market or individual smaller-scale markets?